Tessa’s Recipe Rundown

 Make the filling:

 - In a large bowl, use an electric mixer to beat the cream cheese on medium speed until completely smooth and free of lumps, scraping down the sides and bottom of the bowl as needed.
 Add the sugar and beat until combined.
-Add in the sour cream, lemon zest, and juice and beat until combined, continuing to scrape down the bowl.
+Add in the sour cream, lemon zest, juice, and vanilla and beat until combined, continuing to scrape down the bowl.
 Add the eggs, one at a time, and beat until just combined.
 Be careful not to overmix.

 - Pour the batter into the foiled-wrapped springform pan.
 Tap the pan against the counter a few times to release any air bubbles in the batter.
 The cheesecake won’t rise much while baking in the water bath, so it’s okay if the batter fills up most of the springform pan.